BarryDigby/barrydigby.github.io/Week_1/Docker.md

 Go to your Dockerhub account and check the image has been stored under the repository week1.

-*N.B: The `TAG` can be anything, however in a situation where you are developing a pipeline it is standard practice to use a :dev tag to test new features before rolling them out as a new version.*
+*N.B: The `TAG` can be anything, however in a situation where you are developing a pipeline it is standard practice to use the dev tag to test new features before rolling them out as a new version.*